- Why compliance matters to me

 - There are many compliance requirements associated with employment.
 See our Employment Issues compliance page for an overview.

-- Safety and environmental issues – OSEH can provide training and support for the safety needs of your unit.
-See our OSEH compliance page for an overview, and our People, Safety & Environment pages for other related topics.
+- Safety and environmental issues – EHS can provide training and support for the safety needs of your unit.
+See our EHS compliance page for an overview, and our People, Safety & Environment pages for other related topics.

 - Work climate is something that is driven by you as a manager within your department – and a positive work climate can prevent a whole range of compliance issues down the track.
 See the U-M Retention Toolkit, with guidance for keeping staff and faculty engaged and committed to continuing their careers at U-M